ChatGPT Image 3 Jun 2025 20 19 15

 Resale luxury property above €1,000,000 ~12–14%

-Every purchase is different — price, property type, financing and residency status all affect the exact tax burden.
-Our team can put you in touch with a local tax specialist who will prepare a detailed breakdown for your specific case.
+Every purchase is different: price, property type, financing and residency status all shape the exact tax burden.
+We can put you in touch with a local tax specialist who will prepare a detailed breakdown for your specific case.

 Speak with our team →